Canon 1D Mark II vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the A6000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II and the A6000 have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1D Mark II and A6000 can be found, respectively, in the Canon 1D Mark II Manual (free pdf) or the online Sony A6000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Sony A6000?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.